Charlie Poole: The North Carolina Ramblers

 Poole and his brother-in-law, fiddle player Posey Rorer, whom he had met in West Virginia in 1917 and whose sister he married, formed a trio with guitarist Norman Woodlief called the North Carolina Ramblers.
-They auditioned in New York for Columbia Records.
+They auditioned in New York City for Columbia Records.
 After signing a contract, they recorded "Don't Let Your Deal Go Down Blues" on July 27 1925.
-This song was successful, selling over 106,000 copies at a time when there were estimated to be only 6,000 phonographs in the southern United States, according to Poole's biographer and great-nephew, Kinney Rorrer.
+This song was successful, selling over 106,000 copies at a time when only an estimated 6,000 phonographs were in the Southern United States, according to Poole's biographer and great-nephew, Kinney Rorrer.
 The band was paid $75 for the session.

 For the next five years, Poole and the Ramblers were a popular band.
 The band's sound remained consistent, although several members came and left (including Posey Rorer and Norm Woodlief).
 The band recorded over 60 songs for Columbia Records during the 1920s, including "Sweet Sunny South", "White House Blues", "He Rambled", and "Take a Drink on Me".
 Former railroad engineer Roy Harvey was one of the guitarists.
-Fiddlers in various recording sessions were Posey Rorer, Lonnie Austin and Odell Smith.
+Fiddlers in various recording sessions were Posey Rorer, Lonnie Austin, and Odell Smith.

 Bill C. Malone, in his history of country music, Country Music, U.S.A., says, "The Rambler sound was predictable: a bluesy fiddle lead, backed up by long, flowing, melodic guitar runs and the finger-style banjo picking of Poole.
 Predictable as it may be, it was nonetheless outstanding.
 No string band in early country music equaled the Ramblers' controlled, clean, well-patterned sound."

 Poole composed few of his recordings, mostly covering old folk songs.
-Nevertheless, his dynamic renditions were popular with a broad audience in the Southeast United States.
+Nevertheless, his dynamic renditions were popular with a broad audience in the Southeastern United States.
 He is considered a primary source for old-time music revivalists and aficionados.
 Songs like "Bill Morgan and His Gal", "Milwaukee Blues", and "Leavin' Home", have been resurrected by banjo players.
 Poole developed a unique fingerpicking style, a blend of melody, arpeggio, and rhythm (distinct from clawhammer/ frailing and Scruggs' variations).

 Poole had been invited to Hollywood to play background music for a film, but died before this could happen in May 1931.
 His cause of death was a heart attack due to alcohol poisoning.
 According to some reports, he had been disheartened by the slump in record sales due to the Depression.